Serving Diners on a Ketogenic Diet

 Hormel Fire Braised Chicken Breast 13120

 As with beef and poultry, pork is naturally void of carbohydrates.
 Pork based dishes are excellent for keto dieters because of the natural fat content.
 Don’t be afraid to leave a little more fat than you normally would on your cuts.
 Pork is versatile and works well with many ethnic cuisines.
-Pork ribs and unique products like Hawg Wild wings are perfect appetizer offerings.
+Pork ribs, for example, are perfect appetizer offerings.
 The most keto cut of pork you can serve up is pork belly; which can easily be incorporated into a wide variety of dishes to add flavor and up the fat content.

 IPB Fresh Pork Loin Boneless/ Full Center 73329